 Balurghat is well connected by roadways from Siliguri and Kolkata.

 Important towns around Balurghat:

 The college museum is worth a dekko for its antique collections including coins, inscriptions, sculptures, terracotta, ornamental stones, etc. Some of the inscriptions have been successfully deciphered throwing new light on the religious belief of the Pala period.

 is situated on the Trimohini-Patiram road about 18 Kms from the Balurghat town.
-The place is famous for farmers Tebhaga Movement.
+The place is famous for the farmers' Tebhaga Movement.
 During the first half of the 20th Century, most farmers of the area used to work in the fields of landlords locally known as Zamindar.
 The movement of Tebhaga was to acquire a right of 2/3rd of the produce from the land.

 Patiram Thakur Estate

 About 20 Km from Balurghat on the Balurghat- Malda Highway is the location of the village BOLLA.
-A temple of the `Bolla Ma Kali` in here is highly revered by the local.
-The story behind the temple goes like this - A landlord could not pay the due tax to British Govt. and got arrested.
+A temple of the `Bolla Ma Kali` here is highly revered by the locals.
+The story behind the temple goes like this - A landlord could not pay the due tax to the British Govt. and got arrested.
 Kali came to his rescue and with her blessings, the landlord was released the very next day.
 The landlord built this temple as a token of gratitude.

 `Dighi` stands for lake and Tapan Dighi is one of the largest in the area.
 It is located at Tapan at a distance of 35 Km. from Balurghat and 15 Km. from Gangarampur.
-King Laxman Sen is supposed to have ordered digging of this lake.
+King Laxman Sen is supposed to have ordered the digging of this lake.
 The lake is about 2 Km in length and about 1 Km in breadth.